Mehrtelb/APMW-dr2c/docs/en_Death_Road_to_Canada.md

 ## What items can appear in other players' worlds?

-This is dependent entirely upon your YAML options.
-Some examples include: charms, grubs, lifeblood cocoons, geo, etc.
+Zombo Points, but further dependent entirely upon your YAML options.
+Some examples include:
+Weapon and special character unlocks

 ## What does another world's item look like in Death Road to Canada?

-Ingame (AP model as Zombo Point replacement?).
+Ingame (AP model as Zombo Point replacement for randomized items?).